DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 18.md

 You will be editing the guns' scriptable objects to balance the weapons.
 The scriptable objects for the guns are located in `/Assets/Scriptable Objects/Gun_SO`.

-DO NOT REBALANCE THE "Shotgun" Weapons, those are not going to be used
+DO NOT REBALANCE THESE GUNS.
+THEY WILL NOT BE USED!:

+- Shotgun 1
+- Shotgun 2
+- Shotgun 3
+- Hand Cannon

-###
+### Balancing Tips
+-

 # Power Balancing
 -